 The Chinese market is likely to consolidate on Wednesday ahead of of a batch of July data Thursday and after three days of gains.

-Tuesday saw Shanghai Composite Index weave in and out of positive territory before closing 0.13 percent higher at 2157.62.
+Tuesday saw Shanghai Composite Index weave in and out of positive territory before at 2157.62.
 Weakness in financials and utility stocks limited gains.